cdktf/cdktf-provider-googlebeta/docs/googleGkeBackupBackupPlan.csharp.md

 A standard cron string that defines a repeating schedule for creating Backups via this BackupPlan.

+This is mutually exclusive with the rpoConfig field since at most one schedule can be defined for a BackupPlan.
 If this is defined, then backupRetainDays must also be defined.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.24.0/docs/resources/google_gke_backup_backup_plan#cron_schedule GoogleGkeBackupBackupPlan#cron_schedule}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.25.0/docs/resources/google_gke_backup_backup_plan#cron_schedule GoogleGkeBackupBackupPlan#cron_schedule}

 ---